 There are many personal choices involved in photography, from the kit used to the processes and the style.
 Printing is no exception.
 It passes on the signature to the final stage in its most refined form.
 For some, the printing means a real highlight of the whole discipline and the choices made as well as the exact execution are finely tuned.

 The paper is certainly one of those important components.
 We use papers from Fujicolor Crystal Archive range for the lightjet print.
 First of all, it is Fuji Gloss excellent paper and Fujicolor Matte which is a very good dynamic range, semi-matte fine surface with a subtle shine through its texture.
-The partial reflection from a directly faced window will scatter all over its surface whereas the gloss will render a sharp edge reflecting faithfully the reflection while the contrast of the remaining parts will render clear.
+The partial reflection from a directly faced window will scatter all over its surface whereas the gloss will render a sharp edge reflecting faithfully the reflection while the contrast of the remaining parts is rendered clear.
 It’s difficult to say what is more distracting.
 Some prefer to see half of the image clearly despite the dazzling reflection moving across depending on the change in the angle and some the soft reflection of the matt that in these situations will cover the whole image with a diffusing veil (or a part with a smaller source of the reflection).
 The veiling shine softened by yet coarser surface texture is also characteristic for the high-performance classic style FineArt Pearl (from Hahnemühle).
 The best is avoiding difficult situations in the first place or as we found for these, using a different, very interesting paper with a special treatment over its top.
 I will say more about it below.
-The Fuji Matt is a must for many images and one of the best semi-matte papers we have seen for this and similar types of process.
+The Fuji Matt is a benchmark and a must for many images and one of the best semi-matte papers we have seen for this and similar types of process.
 Fujiflex is a distinct paper which we use rarely for our personal use.
 It is a beautiful paper of a strong character/high gloss, though.
 An excellent match for some subjects.
 Then there is another and popular distinct paper Fuji Pearl.
 We don’t usually use this paper.
 It’s a paper with added extra-dimensional feel achieved through a composition of its surface layers and is particularly responsive to the changes in lighting and angles.
 For its extra-dimensional feel and unusual lustrous shine, this paper is often associated with Kodak Metallic Endura paper.
 The Kodak is rather special paper we started using with caution but that ultimately became one of our favourite papers for printing.
 Despite the associations, the Kodak Metallic is a rather different paper.
 It has got a similar touch of the multidimensional “transparency” diffusing through its surface but its shine is different, its rendering sharper and the overall feel more realistic.
 A wonderful paper of prominent depth that stresses the texture its own unique way and which lends the scene that sort of fluid appearance - motion (hence the third dimension).
 Because of this, the prints change its appearance during the day (and nights) more than other papers do - it’s exactly as the real scene experience.
 It’s a special paper with a prominent character.
 The response to the direct (high) light is of the gloss type but not nearly as strong as it maintains partial transparency in most of the reflection (and has no diffuse effect on it).
 The real answer for the directly facing lights (apart from Fujicolor Velvet) is when the Metallic is blended with Satin Acrylic film which results in absolutely unique ability to suppress and actually transform unwanted reflections to a light, that absorbed in the image makes it glow as if from the inside, spreading over its surface highlighting its definition and local dimensions.
 The combination literally turns what would otherwise be severe reflections into this effect while maintaining this sublime rendering in any other position and angles.
 Getting this film applied is not cheap but it is well worth the extra expense.
 It has obviously other benefits regarding the care of the print and its stability.

 The choice of the paper can then also depend greatly on the exact spot and lighting of the place where the print is hung.